mrtstr/obsidian/mathematics/stochastics/time series/geometric brownian motion (GBM).md

 $$

 ### geometric brownian motion as a SDG
-- given a deterministic case where the price of a good is growing by the constant interest rate $\mu$ each period the price in period $t$ can be modled as follows
+- given a deterministic case where the price of a good is growing by the constant interest rate $\mu$ each period the price in period $t$ can be modeled as follows

 $$
 \begin{split}